-How to Choose a Lift Chair
+How To Choose A Lift Chair

-become to do the things we used to take for granted.
+It’s often difficult to notice the subtle changes in our bodies as we age, until it suddenly becomes obvious how much harder it has become to do the things we used to take for granted.
 Something like getting up from our favourite armchair is no longer as easy as it used to be.
 Or perhaps you’ve begun to notice how tired your legs feel after a day of activity and are no longer able to achieve the same feeling of rest when you sit down on the couch or chair.

-A lift and recline chair offers many benefits for people who are experiencing mobility or health issues due to aging, health concerns or injury.
+A lift and recline chair offers many benefits for people who are experiencing mobility or health issues due to ageing, health concerns or injury.
 If you think you could benefit from a lift and recline chair, read on to find out how to decide on the right chair for you.

 Lift chairs generally come with two modes: dual motor or single motor.
 Both offer particular benefits and it comes down to what you’re looking for in your lift chair.